 High elevation grown tea is one of the most adored styles of Taiwanese tea.
 Elevations above 1,000 meters make for harsher growing conditions and cooler overall temperatures, producing teas that are hardier and more aromatic compared to their sea level counterparts.

 Across the Taiwan Central Mountain Range, there are a handful of mountain peaks known to produce some of the best oolongs in the world.
-These high elevation grown teas are typically identified by the mountain name where they were produced.
+These high elevation grown teas are typically identified by the names of the mountains where they were produced.
 We have put together three of the most well known ones in a tasting flight for you to indulge in.
 For an intellectual experience, brew all three and drink them side by side.

 The set includes 2 oz boxes (10 pots) of each of the three teas, packed in a beautiful box adorned with artist illustration, ready to be gifted to the pickiest of picky.

 - Mount Pyrus (2 oz), also known as Li Shan (梨山)

 - Valley of Dragon & Phoenix (2 oz), also known as Shan Lin Xi (杉林溪)